Puerto Madryn 101- Everything You Need to Know

 HOW Can I Get to Puerto Madryn?

-• Flying: There is a small airport in Puerto Madryn (PMY- El Tehuelche Airport), and a larger airport in Trelew (TRE- Almirante Marcos A. Zar Airport), which is 60km south of Puerto Madryn.
-If you’re going to rent a car, check the prices from both airports, and compare with flight prices to both airports to find the most affordable options.
+There is a small airport in Puerto Madryn (PMY- El Tehuelche Airport), and a larger airport in Trelew (TRE- Almirante Marcos A. Zar Airport), which is 60km south of Puerto Madryn.
+If you’re going to rent a car, check the prices from both airports and compare flight prices to both airports to find the most affordable options.

-• Bus: There are long distance buses that stop in Puerto Madryn on the way to Bariloche from Buenos Aires.
-Check the websites Busbud and Plataforma10 to have an idea of time tables and length of the journey.
+There are long-distance buses that stop in Puerto Madryn on the way to Bariloche and Rio Gallegos (and ultimately to Ushuaia) from Buenos Aires.
+Check the websites Busbud and UniBus to have an idea of timetables and the length of the journey.

 Puerto Madryn sunset and mate